Bang integration¶

 POST /admin/galaxy/import-bang(see live Swagger at<api-host>/docs). - Multi-region scaffolding the translator must establish:

-./multi-regional.md. - Central Nexus district overlay invoked by the translator on Nexus imports:
+./multi-regional.md. - Central Nexus cluster organization invoked by the translator on Nexus imports:

 ../SYSTEMS/galaxy-generation.md.